deu/load.link/README.md

 HTML Status Code: **200**

 ```
-{ 'message': 'OK.'
+{ "message": "OK."
-  'pruned': <NUMBER_OF_PRUNED_ITEMS> }
+  "pruned": <NUMBER_OF_PRUNED_ITEMS> }
 ```

-If your request is badly formatted you'll get the following response:
+If your request is badly formatted you"ll get the following response:

 HTML Status Code: **400**

 ```
-{ 'message': 'Badly Formatted Request.' }
+{ "message": "Badly Formatted Request." }
 ```

 # You may also be interested in...